kstenerud/concise-encoding/cte-specification.md

 Letter Case
 -----------

-A CTE document must be entirely in lower case, except in the following situations:
+A CTE document **MUST** be entirely in lower case, except in the following situations:

  * Strings, string-like arrays, and comments **CAN** contain uppercase characters.
-Case must be preserved.
+Case **MUST** be preserved.
  * [Marker IDs](ce-structure.md#marker-id) and [constants](#constant) **CAN** contain uppercase characters.
-Case must be preserved.
+Case **MUST** be preserved.
  * [Time zones](#time-zones) are case sensitive, and usually contain both uppercase and lowercase characters.
+Case **MUST** be preserved.

-Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.
+Everything else, including hexadecimal digits, exponents, and escape sequences, **MUST** be lower case.

-A decoder must accept data regardless of letter-case because humans will inevitably break these rules, and rejecting a document on such grounds would result in poor UX.

-An encoder must output letter case in accordance with this specification.
+A CTE encoder **MUST** output letter case in accordance with this specification.

+### Overriding Rule for Decoders

+Humans will inevitably get letter case wrong when writing into a CTE document (because they copy-pasted it from somewhere, because they have caps-lock on, because it's just muscle memory to do it that way, etc).
+Rejecting a document on letter case grounds would be poor U/X, so some decoder lenience is necessary:

+A CTE decoder **MUST** accept data that breaks letter case restrictions (including hexadecimal digits, exponents, and escape sequences, etc).